XuAnn175/AI-Final/README.md

     "ham" : 4822
     "spam" : 746
 ```
+#### preprocess
++ onvert to lower case
++ remove stopwords : A stop word is a commonly used word (such as “the”, “a”, “an”, “in”),which typically have nothing to do with the semantic of the sentence.
++ Remove punctuations
++ Stemming : words stemming is reducing a word to its base word or stem in such a way that the words of similar kind lie under a common stem,like singing->sing, sings->sing, sung->sing

 ### Baseline
 In the baseline,we use Gaussian Naive Bayes classifier w/ unigram,bigram,trigram and k-th highest freq. as feature selection method